QasimTalkin/A2Z-Python/README.md

 # Python - Essentials
-Learn pythong and create a simple add that takes in github username and returns the list of repositories
+Learn pythong and create a simple app that takes in github username and returns the list of repositories sample: https://qasinow.pythonanywhere.com/
 - Run the final app
   - clone repo
   - `cd python`
   - `pip install flask`